Eco-Friendly Grass Alternatives For A Low Maintenance Lawn

 Photo credit: Andrea_44 / Flickr / CC BY 2.0

 What’s amazing about ground cover plants is that they’re low-lying plants, so you’ll never have to mow.
-These include creeping jenny, creeping sedum, and creeping thyme.
+These include creeping Jenny, creeping sedum, and creeping thyme.
 Notice how they are all “creeping.”
 This refers to how they grow outward instead of upward.

 • Creeping sedum, also known as “hens and chicks,” is a succulent known for its ability to store water.
 These prefer partly shady areas but will not survive in full shade.
 They do well in just about any soil as long as it is well-drained.

-Landscaping Beds
+5. Landscaping Beds

 • Mulch beds work well as a lawn substitute.
 They can take up portions of your lawn that are difficult to grow or mow.
-Choose from mulch such as pine bark, pine straw, and recycled municipal mulch.
+Choose from mulch types such as pine bark, pine straw, and recycled municipal mulch.

-• Flower beds, though not entirely low-maintenance depending on the flower, can provide large sections of your lawn with bright colors instead of more grass you need to mow.
+• Flower beds, though not entirely low-maintenance, depending on the flower, can provide large sections of your lawn with bright colors instead of more grass you need to mow.
 Flower beds can also help the pollinators in your yard.

 • Rock beds are relatively new to landscaping but are a welcome addition.
-These allow you to conserve water while showing off your creative rock arranging side.
+These allow you to conserve water while showing off your creative rock-arranging side.

 Get the best lawn care service starting at $19!